 You don’t carry a valid RITEVE sticker on the right side of your windshield?
 Then you are bound to receive a ticket and a traffic inspector can confiscate your license plates.

 The Riteve sticker, the Marchamo sticker and the 3rd license plate are the three stickers you should worry about having it always up to date in Costa Rica if you don’t want to run into trouble with the law.

 Costa Rican traffic law obliges every vehicle owner in Costa Rica to have the vehicle inspected once a year by Riteve, to ensure that the vehicle complies with the safety standards and traffic regulations of Costa Rica and those established by the manufacturer to be able to circulate.

 Where is RITEVE?

-RITEVE or RTV means Revisión Técnica Vehicular or Tecnical Vehicle Revision.
+RITEVE or RTV means Revisión Técnica Vehicular or Technical Vehicle Revision.
 Riteve offers 13 revision stations in different locations throughout the country as well as 4 mobile units.
 Click on the map below, this will take you to the RITEVE map.
-You can click on the location closest to your home and make an appointment directly from there or by calling 905-788-000.
+You schedule an appointment directly from here or by calling 905-788-000.

 When is it your turn for the Riteve inspection?

 - If your vehicle is less than 5 years old, you have to get your vehicle inspected every 2 years.